elingan/deploy-firebase-functions/README.md

 - Make sure that you have the `firebase.json` file in the repository
 - To obtain the Firebase token, run `firebase login:ci` on your local computer and [store the token](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository) as the `FIREBASE_TOKEN` secret
 - Specify the Firebase project name in the `FIREBASE_PROJECT` env var
-- Specify the Firebase environment configuration in the `FIREBASE_CONFIG_FILE` env var (based on [Environment configuration](https://firebase.google.com/docs/functions/config-env))
+- Specify the Firebase environment configuration in the `FIREBASE_CONFIG_FILENAME` env var (based on [Environment configuration](https://firebase.google.com/docs/functions/config-env))

 ## Workflow examples